yehan-xiao/fbhackathon-london/README.txt

 Flower For Mum demo is a simple HTML5 game created with Phaser.
-You can play the game at
+You can play the game at: https://yehan-xiao.github.io/fbhackathon-london/

 # The Meaning of the game
 * Celebrate Mother's day